renesas/azure-rtos/configuration/samples/iot_sdk/rsk-rx671/README.md

 1.2.
 For more information about how to use this sample project, please refer to section 2.5 of r01an6455ej0100-rx-azure-rtos.pdf

 1.3.
-From software package v6.1.12_rel-rx.1.0.0, "-dbl_size=8" compiler build option is set as default for CC-RX project to keep 8 bytes size for double type.
+From software package v6.1.12_rel-rx.1.0.0, to keep 8 bytes size for double type "-dbl_size=8" compiler build option is set as default for CC-RX project Size of type 'double' is set to "64 bits" as default for IAR project Please set "-m64bit-doubles" manually for GCC project

 1.4.
 Please also take note that the sample project is verified with C project.
 If you create new project with C++ option, please confirm its behaviour by yourself.
-For example, if you create project with C++ option and CCRX compiler, you will need to add abort() function manually.
+For example, if you create project with C++ option and CC-RX compiler, you will need to add abort() function manually.

 1.5.
 If you are using e2 studio 2022-04/Smart Configurator 2.13.0 or earlier,
 please do the following change on pin setting for SCI0 and SCI2.